labex-labs/open-source-labs/rust/rust-book/lab-ch19-05-advanced-functions-and-closures/step3.md

   |                         ~~~~~~~~~~~~~~~~~~~
 ```

 The error references the `Sized` trait again!
-Rust doesn’t know how much space
-it will need to store the closure.
+Rust doesn't know how much space it will need to store the closure.
 We saw a solution to this problem earlier.
 We can use a trait object:

 ```rust
 fn returns_closure() -> Box<dyn Fn(i32) -> i32> {